admiraltyio/admiralty/charts/multicluster-scheduler/README.md

 helm install multicluster-scheduler-member admiralty/multicluster-scheduler \
   --set agent.enabled=true \
   --set agent.clusterName=c1 \
-  --set webhook.enabled=true
 kubectl apply -f c1.yaml
 # repeat for c2
 ```

 ## Subcharts

-This chart is composed of four subcharts: `scheduler` and `clusters` are installed in the scheduler's cluster; `agent` and `webhook` are installed in each member cluster.
-The scheduler's cluster can be a member cluster too, in which case you'll install all four subcharts in it.
+This chart is composed of three subcharts: `scheduler` and `clusters` are installed in the scheduler's cluster; `agent` is installed in each member cluster.
+The scheduler's cluster can be a member cluster too, in which case you'll install all three subcharts in it.

-The `scheduler` , `agent`, and `webhook` subcharts each install a deployment and its associated config map, service account, and [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) resources.
-All three are namespaced.
+The `scheduler` and `agent` subcharts each install a deployment and its associated config map, service account, and [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) resources.
+Both are namespaced.
+The `agent` subchart also installs admission-webhook-related resources: service, configuration, cert-manager self-signed issuer and certificate.

 The `clusters` subchart doesn't install any deployment, but service accounts and RBAC resources, for the agents in each member cluster to call the Kubernetes API of the scheduler's cluster (cf. [How It Works](../../README.md) in the main README).
-In [cluster-namespace mode](#cluster-namespaces), the `clusters` subchart installs resources in multiple namespaces; in standard mode, it must be installed in the same namespace as the scheduler.
+In [cluster-namespace mode](#standard-mode-vs-cluster-namespaces), the `clusters` subchart installs resources in multiple namespaces; in standard mode, it must be installed in the same namespace as the scheduler.

 > Note: multicluster-scheduler doesn't support clusters without RBAC.
 There's no `rbac.create` parameter.